Tuuliayr/native-android-project/README.md

 - User gets a notification with dummy data, when opening the app.
 - User can tap the notification which opens weather view.
 - User is able to view weather data from the backend.
-This means current temperature and weather description in Tampere.
+The data includes current temperature and weather description in Tampere.
 - User is able to navigate between home and weather views.

 ## Known bugs